TakaHoribe/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 ![Safety check](./image/lane_change/lane_change-collision_check.png)

+(Typo?
+"Check is the polygon nearest pose satisfy safety constraint") And "the polygon nearest pose" is a little vague.
+Maybe you mean, check if the nearest neighbor of each polygon have enough distance, right?

 Let `v_front` and `a_front` be the front vehicle's velocity and deceleration, respectively, and `v_rear` and `a_rear` be the rear vehicle's velocity and deceleration, respectively.
 Front vehicle and rear vehicle assignment will depend on which predicted path's pose is currently being evaluated.

 The following figure illustrates front and rear vehicle velocity assignment.

 ![front rear assignment](./image/lane_change/lane_change-collision_check_parked_vehicle.png)

+(The sentence "lateral distance is within threshold" sounds like, the distance is smaller than the threshold, doesn't it?
+It can explisitly say the lateral distance is longer then the threshold.)

 Assuming the front vehicle brakes, then `d_front` is the distance the front vehicle will travel until it comes to a complete stop.
 The distance is computed from the equation of motion, which yield.